sl4m/skim.cc/_posts/2010-08-19-rails-and-sleep.markdown

 Program to an interface, not an implementation is Dependency Inversion principle which says to "depend on abstractions, not on concretions."

 I knew about composition and applied it to my Tic Tac Toe project, but did not know it was the word to describe it.
 Delegation is something new to me.
 I didn't know this was allowed per se.
 It's where you have one class, say Car and an Engine class.
-You create an instance of the Engine class inside the Car class and the methods start\_engine and stop\_engine simply call the Engine instance's methods.
+You create an instance of the Engine class inside the Car class and the methods start\_engine and stop\_engine simply call the Engine instance methods.

 From delegation, I read about [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) which Craig threw out yesterday in one of our conversations.
 Then I quickly [read about the Presenter pattern](http://blog.jayfields.com/2007/02/ruby-forwardable-addition.html) which uses [Forwardable](http://ruby-doc.org/stdlib/libdoc/forwardable/rdoc/index.html) to delegate and not violate the Law of Demeter.